LesterGallagher/LesterGallagher.github.io/_posts/2019-02-17-the-real-guide-to-creating-a-website-with-free-hosting-2019.md

 ![](/uploads/cloudflare-add-site.png)

-Cloudflare will now fetch your DNS records.
+Cloudflare will now get your DNS records.
 If you are not familiar with those, it doesn't matter, you can just click continue until you get to the following dialog:

 ![](/uploads/cloudflare-nameservers.png)